1927 NFL season: Relegation

 The weekend of February 5–6, an owners' meeting was held at the Astor Hotel in New York City at which tentative plans were made to reorganize the NFL into two classes, "A" and "B", with weaker teams demoted to the second division.
 With free entry into the NFL upon payment of a relatively minimal franchise fee, the size of the league had become unwieldy in the view of the most prominent league owners.

 Weaker clubs would thus be cleansed from the 22-team league — franchises which could not fill their modest 4,000 seat stadiums or clubs such as the Oorang Indians, Columbus Panhandles, and Los Angeles Buccaneers which played no home games at all, instead booking an irregular string of contests on the road in return for the NFL's visitors' guarantee of $2,500 per game.

-A follow-up meeting was held on April 23 and 24 in Cleveland's Statler Hotel to execute leage reorganization.
+A follow-up meeting was held on April 23 and 24 in Cleveland's Statler Hotel to execute league reorganization.
 In the circular letter formally calling this meeting, NFL Commissioner Joe F. Carr stated: "As you are aware, this meeting is for the purpose of taking final action on any plans that will be proposed for the reorganization of the league and we would suggest that you would come to discuss this proposition from every angle.

 Although the splitting of the league into tiers had been initially envisioned, following debate at the closed-door meeting a more draconian option was exercised: the NFL would continue as a single-tier league, albeit with financially struggling teams removed outright.
 Financially unstable teams were given the choice of terminating their association with the league or suspending operations until the franchise could be sold.
 Any franchise not sold or reactivated by July 7, 1928, would have its charter unilaterally terminated.